National Digital Mental Health Study

 • Can I participate if I share an iCloud account with others?

-If you share an iCloud account with others, you should sign out of the iCloud account on devices that are not used exclusively by you.
-Or, you can create your own iCloud account to use on the devices that are used exclusively by you.
+If you share an iCloud account with others, you should sign out of the iCloud account on devices that are not used exclusively by you; or, you can create your own iCloud account to use on the devices that are used exclusively by you.

-• Can I participate in the study if I have family sharing setup for my iCloud account?
+• Can I participate in the study if I have family sharing set up for my iCloud account?

-Yes, if you have family sharing setup for your iCloud account, you can still participate in the study.
+Yes, if you have family sharing set up for your iCloud account, you can still participate in the study.

 • Can I upgrade or downgrade my iPhone during the study?